Multiple Myeloma Clinical Trial

 Patient has known moderate or severe persistent asthma, within the last 2 years, or currently has uncontrolled asthma of any classification (refer to Appendix D).
 (Subjects who currently have controlled intermittent asthma or controlled mild persistent asthma are allowed to participate in the study.)

 Seropositive for hepatitis B (defined by a positive test for hepatitis B surface antigen [HBsAg]).
 Subjects with resolved infection (ie, subjects who are HBsAg negative but positive for antibodies to hepatitis B core antigen [anti-HBc] and/or antibodies to hepatitis B surface antigen [anti-HBs]) must be screened using real-time polymerase chain reaction (PCR) measurement of hepatitis B virus (HBV) DNA levels.
 Those who are PCR positive will be excluded.
 EXCEPTION: Subjects with serologic findings suggestive of HBV vaccination (anti-HBs positivity as the only serologic marker) AND a known history of prior HBV vaccination, do not need to be tested for HBV DNA by PCR.
+If Hep B PCR positive then patient will screen fail.
+They must first be treated and have a sustained virologic response [SVR], defined as aviremia at least 12 weeks after completion of antiviral therapy after which they can be re screened.

 Diagnosed or treated for another malignancy within 3 years prior to study enrollment, with the exception of complete resection of non-melanoma skin cancer, or an in-situ malignancy.